Project showcase

 The dynamic kill simulations were based on the relief well being drilled from the jack-up rig West Triton located about 2 km away from West Atlas, by intersecting the blowing well in its horizontal section about 100 meters above the 9 ⅝" casing shoe.

-In addition to the planning contribution, Add Energy specialists directed the final kill operation offshore.
+In addition to the planning contribution, our specialists directed the final kill operation offshore.

 The Result